 The Kansai Electric Power Co., Inc. (Kansai EP) has been serving the power needs of the Kansai area since its establishment in 1951.
-Through more than a half-century it has developed and operated its own power plants, secured diversified resources to run them, and delivered the generated power with optimum efficiency and reliability to customers throughout the region.
+Through more than half a century it has developed and operated its own power stations, secured the diversified resources indispensable to running them, and delivered the generated power with optimum efficiency and reliability to customers throughout the region.

-Geographically, Kansai EP's service area is remarkably expansive, covering nearly 29,000 km.
-The Company's output is equally impressive: in the fiscal year ended March 31, 2005, sales reached 144.8 billion kWh - almost equal to the national power needs of Sweden.
+Geographically, Kansai EP's service area is remarkably expansive, covering nearly 29,000 km2.
+The Company's output is equally impressive: in the fiscal year ended March 31, 2006, sales reached 147.1 billion kWh - almost equal to the national power needs of Sweden.